Tya Language Specification

 implicit string conversion.
 String interpolation formats embedded values with

-integer-only and is invalid for floating-point operands. nil arithmetic is
+floating-point operands. nil arithmetic is invalid.

 and and or return booleans.
 They test operands with Tya truthiness, do not